 - Pain and suffering

-Each of these factors has a value depending on the specifics of your accidents and the severity of your injuries.
+Each of these factors may increase or decrease the value of your case, depending on the facts of your accident and the severity of your injuries.
 Much also depends upon how the accident affects the way in which you make your living.
 If you are a plumber, chances are you need both hands to do your work.
 If you lose one of them in a car accident, your future will be impacted differently than, say, somebody who stomps grapes for a living.

-We humans need to recognize that an accident settlement is a very personal matter that cannot be treated in a one-size-fits-all manner.
-You need an attorney who looks beyond the language written on some insurance policy.
-You need a legal team prepared to fight for every last nickel you need in order to be “made whole” again.
+We humans recognize that an accident settlement is a very personal matter that cannot be treated in a one-size-fits-all manner.

 Of course, what you collect in your accident settlement depends in large part upon what you can actually prove.
-Before you retain a lawyer, it’s important that you get the basic information about your accident together.
+The process of investigation and evaluation of an injury case typically begins with putting together at least the following information: